How to Calculate Your WhatsApp Marketing ROI (With Real Numbers)

 "Is WhatsApp marketing actually worth it?"

-Every Malaysian business owner asks this question eventually.
+Every business owner asks this question eventually.
 You're sending messages, your team is following up, you might even be paying for automation tools.
 But is it making you money — or just keeping you busy?

 The answer isn't a feeling.
 It's a number.
 And most businesses have never actually calculated it.